smart-tech-master/CoolFolio/README.md

 ## Themes

 The portfolio comes with 5 prebuilt themes.
+Change the `theme` option in `/src/builder.js` to change the website theme.
+To change/edit these themes open `./tailwinds.config.js` and edit the heximal codes from there and run `npm run css` to rebuild the css once css is compiled build the app for production again(shown above).

 - `brew` - DodgerBlue
 - `royal` - Orange